Sound of Music Movie Tour In Salzburg:

 The Prince-Archbishop had the mural backdrop and statue of a horse being tamed added to the sprawling fountain in 1693 (in use since 1599) to match the theme of his neighboring Royal Stables (Hofmarstall).
 We love how the cliff backdrop and bright murals add drama to any photos you take here.
 We will pass by the other Medieval horse bath later on this free Sound of Music walking tour in Chapter Square (Kapitelschwemme) which framed by two lovely willow trees below the High Salzburg Fortress.
 Both horse bath fountains in Salzburg are fed by ancient underground canals in use since Roman times and revamped in both the 700s and 1200s.

 Sound Of Music Movie Connection: Maria and the children dance past the Horse Bath in the song “My Favorite Things”.
 A few other shots filmed here were cut from the movie.

 7. Rock Riding School & Toscaninihof:

-8. Saint Peter’s Church Cemetery:
+8. Saint Peter’s Cemetery:

 9. Residenz Square & Fountain:

-In 1602 the Archbishop built the New Residenz (Neugebäude) on the East side of the square to serve as his guest house.
-The building is home to the Glockenspiel Bell Tower, Heimatwerk Shop, and the Salzburg Panorama 1929 painted by Johann Michael Sattler.
-The Panorama boasts a series of stunning 360 degree panoramic paintings of many European cities made during the early 1800’s.
+In 1602 the Archbishop built the New Residenz (Neugebäude) on the Eastside of the square to serve as his guest house.
+Today the New Residenz is home to the Glockenspiel Bell Tower, Heimatwerk Shop, and the Salzburg Panorama 1929 painted by Johann Michael Sattler.
+The Panorama 1929 boasts a series of stunning 360-degree panoramic paintings of many European cities made during the early 1800s.